 Statistical Review Country Transition Tracker

 To provide a more frequent update of energy transition progress, the Energy Institute has created its annual Statistical Review Country Transition Tracker.
-Recognising that the energy transition is not just about addressing climate change, the Country Transition Tracker uses country-level data contained in the Statistical Review to build a picture of progress across three broad fronts:
+Recognising that the energy transition is not limited to addressing climate change, the Country Transition Tracker uses country-level data contained in the Statistical Review to build a picture of energy transition progress across three broad fronts:

 • Efficiency